What is the City Nature Challenge?

-Participating is easy: just use iNaturalist to make and share observations of wild plants and animals in any of the nine Bay Area counties between April 29 and May 2, 2022.
+The 2023 City Nature Challenge will be April 28 – May 1.
+Participating is easy: just use iNaturalist to make and share observations of wild plants and animals in any of the nine Bay Area counties.
 Be sure to check back here as well for information about City Nature Challenge events happening throughout the Bay Area.

 Special thanks to our partners